HongQuan78/project-orderfood/README.md

-# Project: Online Food Ordering System for Restaurant Staff
+## Project: Online Food Ordering System for Restaurant Staff
 This project is an online food ordering system designed for restaurant staff to manage orders made by customers who dine in at the restaurant.
 The system allows staff to take and process orders, assign tables to customers, process payments, and manage employee accounts.
 Customers do not have access to the system; the system is intended for use only by restaurant staff.

-## Getting Started:

-To use this system, you need a web browser and internet connectivity.

 ### Prerequisites
 + Java 8 or higher